 For design teams that lack experience, user research can be fairly intimidating, if not a big, scary thing to tackle.
 How can you get a team out of the office and out into the field with your customers when time and resources are constrained?

-Your content is the most important feature of your website, so it's important to make sure that the text looks good and is easy to read no matter what device type or screen size it's being viewed on.
+Your content is probably the most important feature of your website, so it's important to make sure that the text looks good and is easy to read no matter what device type or screen size it's being viewed on.
 One size does not fit all when it comes to typography, but you can use media queries to adjust type qualities such as size, line height, column width, margins, hyphenation, and even typeface depending on the viewport size.
+Learn how you can use CSS to apply design rules that will make your typography look better and perform better across devices.

 Responsive design has changed the way websites are built and experienced.
 But how do we designers and developers adapt to this ever changing environment?
 Our old tools are falling short and we need to reinvent ourselves again; it's time to bring the responsive flexibility into our workflows.